-If you want to appoint someone to represent you, then you need to tell us and we need to agree.
+If you want to appoint someone to represent you, then you need to tell us and we need to agree that we will deal with them on your behalf.
 For example, you ask someone to manage your policy or a claim.
-For more details about appointing someone to manage your claim, such as a repairer, see page 41.
+For more details about who you can appoint to manage your claim, such as a repairer, see page 41.